 #5.
-Long Term Capital Gains arising from sale of any asset
+Long Term Capital Gains arising from the sale of any asset

 #6.
 Tax saving through repayment of Home Loan

-Note: This above-mentioned paragraph indicates that how a home loan can save the tax so, it is also advisable to claim these deductions because deduction for the paying back the home loan is allowed to be claimed under three different sections are Section 80EE, 80C and 24.
+Note: This above-mentioned paragraph indicates how a home loan can save the tax so, it is also advisable to claim these deductions because the deduction for paying back the home loan is allowed to be claimed under three different sections Section 80EE, 80C and 24.

-Note: The deduction is not allowed for the repayment of principal amount of loan.
+Note: The deduction is not allowed for the repayment of the principal amount of the loan.

-This deduction under section 80E is available to only individual taxpayer not to the HUF.
+This deduction under section 80E is available to only individual taxpayers not to the HUF.
 There is also no particular limit for claiming the amount of deduction under this section.